-• For every sport athletes will need to have a physical form, concussion policy, athletic code of conduct as well as a parent code of conduct.
-All forms are found on the school website under "parent forms" as well as under the "athletic" site
+• For every sport athletes will need to have a physical form, concussion policy, athletic code of conduct as well as a parent code of conduct, and an emergency contact form.
+All forms are found on Final Forms and can be filled out, and uploaded there.
+Please see our website for a link to Final Forms.